jsoendermann/blueMandoTools/Readme.md

     @include other-file.html

-directive and all files use a common layout that yields with the
+directive and all files use a common layout that yields with

     @yield

-statement.
 This is implemented in the loadHtmlFile() and includeFiles() functions in blueServer_util.go.

 After assembling the static html, the main function sets up the web server by registering handlers for all routes and calling http.ListenAndServe(":8080", nil)